astronautas/astronautas.github.io/_posts/2025-08-02-run-python-functions-on-k8s.md

 <hr>

-<sup>1</sup>  I sort of accidentally found out that the name `kuberun` had been already used for some fancy [ssh to container tool](https://github.com/ContainerSSH/kuberun).
+<small><sup>1</sup>  I sort of accidentally found out that the name `kuberun` had been already used for some fancy [ssh to container tool](https://github.com/ContainerSSH/kuberun).
 It seems to be deprecated.
 Fair if I borrow the name.
-It's a pet project after all...
+It's a pet project after all...</small>